-Find our roaming performance team, the Blood Bikers, as they bike their way through the Peckham Festival sites in September, stopping to gather stories, share messages, and stage ideas inspired by blood.
+Find our roaming performance team, the Blood Bikers, as they bike between the Safehouses and Copeland Gallery, stopping to gather stories, share messages, and stage ideas inspired by blood.
 They will perform short stories, create unique interactions and offer you a chance to find out your blood type!

 On their journeys through London, the Blood Bikers will collect a stream of stories to exchange between strangers who are connected by their ability to share blood.

 Do you know your blood type?
 Do you have a story about blood?

 Performance times: 2-3pm, 4-5pm, 6-7pm

 Dr Tim Maggs, Haematologist and Blood Transfusion Laboratory manager, Guy’s and St Thomas’ Hospital.